tanimislam/nprstuff/docsrc/source/core_api.rst

 -----------------------------------
 This module provides (for now) the low-level functionality to use the CloudConvert_ API to convert PDF_, PNG_, and SVG_ images into a final PNG_ image, and to create animated GIF_ files from YouTube_ clips.

-This module also requires :py:class:`QSvgRenderer <PyQt5.QtSvg.QSvgRenderer>` for some of its functionality.
+This module also requires :py:class:`QSvgRenderer <PyQt5.QtSvg.QSvgRenderer>` and :py:class:`QByteArray <PyQt5.QtCore.QByteArray>` for some of its functionality.
 However, PyPI_ does not have Python bindings to QtSVG_.
 To install on an Ubuntu_ machine, you can *thoughts and prayers* these instructions

 .. code-block:: console